-Management structure: a steering committee and technical workgroups.
-The Steering Committee will provide administrative and technical direction to the program.
 It will be supported by technical workgroups recommending technical approaches to achieve program objectives.
-In addition to a Steering Committee, the San Francisco Bay RMP also has a separate Technical Review Committee that provides technical oversight of the program and the activities of the workgroups.
-Whether there will be a need to further divide responsibilities and add additional committees will depend on the final program objective and organization.
-Although possible and probably easier to coordinate, a single workgroup would probably mean that individual participants would need to commit more time and progress would be slower than with more work division.
+In addition to a Steering Committee (SC), the San Francisco Bay RMP also has a separate Technical Review Committee (TRC) that provides technical direction to the program and the activities of the workgroups.
+Whether there will be a need to further divide responsibilities and add additional committees will depend on the final program objectives and organization.
+Although easier to coordinate, a single workgroup would probably mean that individual participants would need to commit more time and progress would be slower (i.e., in series rather than in parallel).

-Steering Committee composed of scientifically-trained, mid-level managers from each of the participating agencies and discharger groups.
-The Steering Committee will provide overall direction to the program.
-From a manager's perspective, it will establish objectives, determine the overall budget, allocate program funds, and track progress.
-Technical direction will include developing the monitoring and assessment designs, and selecting the indicators to be measured.
-The Steering Committee will also provide review for all RMP products.
+SC/TRC composed of scientifically-trained, mid-level managers from each participating group.
+The SC/TRC will provide overall direction to the program.
+It will establish objectives, determine the overall budget, allocate program funds, and track progress.
+Technical direction will include developing the monitoring and assessment designs and selecting indicators to be measured.
+The SC/TRC will also provide review for all RMP products.

 The Steering Committee will be supported by technical workgroups recommending technical approaches to accomplish the objectives.
-The members of the technical workgroups will be experts who conduct the day-to-day work in their specialized field.
-They provide the technical input into the monitoring plans and prepare detailed plans for all program elements.
+The members of the technical workgroups will be experts in their specialized field.
+They will provide technical input into the monitoring plans and prepare detailed plans for all program elements.